Weekend at Mort's

 "Weekend at Mort's" is the 11th episode of the first season of the animated television series Bob's Burgers.
 The episode originally aired on the Fox network in the United States on May 8, 2011.
+In this episode, Bob's restaurant gets a case of green mold and the family is forced to live in their neighbor Mort's crematorium for the time being, giving Bob & Linda the hellish honeymoon they never got.

 The episode was written by Scott Jacobson and directed by Anthony Chun.
 According to Nielsen ratings, it was viewed by 4.26 million viewers in its original airing.
 The episode featured guest performances by Jay Johnston, Andy Kindler, Amy Sedaris and Sam Seder.